Skip advert

 Verdict – is the Volkswagen Tiguan a good car?

 The Volkswagen Tiguan is a popular mid-size SUV that’s now in its third generation.
 Such is the Tiguan's importance, the German brand hasn’t wanted to rock the boat too much and its design is as conservative as always.
 It does look a bit more like its electric ID siblings, though, and there’s now even more space inside with a hugely practical boot to the rear.
-There’s also more tech inside with bigger screens and fewer buttons, while the engine line-up sticks with petrol, diesel and two plug-in hybrid options.
+The interior has seen a bigger rethink, with bigger screens and fewer buttons, while the engine line-up sticks with petrol, diesel and two plug-in hybrid options.
 Its price has crept up this time around, so the Tiguan now faces competition from upmarket brands in addition to the many mainstream rivals.

 Volkswagen Tiguan models, specs and alternatives